angular/angular/aio/content/guide/setup-local.md

 To create a new workspace and initial starter app:

-1. Run the CLI command `ng new` and provide the name `my-app`, as shown here:
+1. Run the CLI command `ng new` and provide the name `my-app`.
+Also, include the '--standalone' flag at the end, as the rest of the tutorial assumes you've done so:

     <code-example format="shell" language="shell">

-    ng new my-app
+    ng new my-app --standalone

     </code-example>

+    Note: If you wish to not register a git repostiry straight away for your project, please include the '--skip-git' flag at the end.

 1. The `ng new` command prompts you for information about features to include in the initial app.
     Accept the defaults by pressing the Enter or Return key.